Value Sensitive Innovation: Integrating Ethical Values in the Humanitarian Use of Drones (FEAHD)

 In this project, DSI researchers explore the notion of «value sensitive innovation» by investigating how to integrate ethical values in the humanitarian use of drones, in collaboration with international organisations and academic institutions around the globe.

 This is a highly collaborative and trans-disciplinary project across public, private and academic sectors.
 Project partners include international organisations, such as World Health Organization (WHO), World Food Program (WFP), United Nations Children’s Fund (UNICEF), Médécin Sans Frontières (MSF), and Medair; as well as academic institutions, such as McGill University, University of St. Gallen, and the Free University of Brussels.
-The project is funded jointly by the Swiss Network for International Studies (SNIS), and the Swiss National Science Foundation (SNSF).
+The project is funded jointly by the Swiss National Science Foundation (SNSF) and the Swiss Network for International Studies (SNIS).

 Framework for the Ethics Assessment of Humanitarian Drones (FEAHD)